Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators, Dirac cohomology and unitarizable supermodules

-We now compute the Dirac cohomology of unitarizable simple $\gg$-supermodules, using Vogan's Theorem (Theorem \ref{VoganConjecture}) for Lie superalgebras.
-As any unitarizable $\gg$-supermodules is completely reducible and $\DC(\cdot)$ is additive, it is enough to consider unitarizable simple $\gg$-supermodules.
+We now determine the Dirac cohomology of unitarizable $\gg$-supermodules.
+Since any unitarizable $\gg$-supermodule is completely reducible and $\DC(\cdot)$ is additive, it suffices to consider unitarizable simple $\gg$-supermodules.
+Our computation is based on the following consequence of Vogan’s theorem.